There were many changes to the SCCA Pro Racing World Challenge Championship in 2010.

-2010 also marked the end of races for each class.
-This season, all classes competed in the same contest – 1996 was the last time that all categories competed together.
+2010 also marked the end of races for each group.
+In the new season, all classes competed in the same contest – 1996 was the last time that different categories competed together.

 The Acura Sports Car Challenge of Toronto was round seven of the 2010 World Challenge series.
 Drivers would compete on the eleven-turn 1.755–mile street course at Toronto’s Exhibition Place for fifty-minutes.